 - (a) if the record concerned contains matter relating to the deliberative processes of an FOI body (including opinions, advice, recommendations, and the results of consultations, considered by the body, the head of the body, or a member of the body or of the staff of the body for the purpose of those processes), - (b) the granting of the request would, in the opinion of the head, be contrary to the public interest,

 Reasons for Decision

-The records to which this exemption applies, identified in the schedule, relate to on-going regulatory activity engaged in by the Office of the Chief Inspector.
-The records therefore contain information relating to the deliberate process of an FOI body.
-An inspection report is the progress of being compiled and is currently being considered by TUSLA.
-However, TUSLA have not yet made submissions in respect of the report as the timeframe to do so has not yet elapsed.
+The record to which this exemption applies, identified in the schedule, relates to on-going regulatory activity engaged in by HIQA.
+The records, therefore, contain information relating to the deliberate process of an FOI body.